-- Career Pathways - All eighth through twelfth graders in the district are encouraged to select one of seven career pathways: Agricultural Science & Technology; Art, Communications & Media; Business & Marketing; Human Development, Management & Service; Health Science Technology; Industrial & Engineering Technology; Personal, Protective & Public Service.
-Students are counseled to select course offerings that match their interests and aptitudes. - ◆ Diversified Career Preparation Seniors are encouraged to participate in work-based learning experiences as time permits.
-While taking a class to strengthen their knowledge of the world of work, DCP students serve in paid or unpaid internships under the supervision of a teacher who coordinates a training plan with their employers.

-- ← Clint High School - Clint offers Cosmetology I and II where students can graduate as licensed Cosmetologists.
-Also, CHS has an excellent Auto Collision and Auto Tech courses where students gain valuable hands on skills.
-(Contact the counselors at (915) 926-8300 for more information). - ♣ Horizon High School College Readiness courses are offered to 11th and 12th grade students.
+- ♣ Career Pathways All eighth through twelfth graders in the district are encouraged to select one of seven career pathways: Agricultural Science & Technology; Art, Communications & Media; Business & Marketing; Human Development, Management & Service; Health Science Technology; Industrial & Engineering Technology; Personal, Protective & Public Service.
+Students are counseled to select course offerings that match their interests and aptitudes. - ↓ Career and Tech Practicum Classes seniors are encouraged to participate in work-based learning experiences as time permits.
+While taking a class to strengthen their knowledge of the world of work, students serve in paid or unpaid internships under the supervision of a teacher who coordinates a training plan with their employers. - Lint High School Clint offers Cosmetology I and II where students can graduate as licensed Cosmetologists.
+Clint High School offers a wide range of agricultural classes, which including the Veterinary Science program which can lead to a Veterinarian Assistant Certification.
+Clint High School is a designated Science, Technology, Engineering, and Mathematics (STEM) school in which students can further their knowledge in these fields.
+Clint High School has been designated as one of the regions first P-TECH (Pathways in Technology Early College High School in the area of Automotive Technology.
+(Contact the counselors at (915) 926-8300 for more information). - ♣ Horizon High School College Readiness courses are offered to 9th and 12th graders if students meet college admissions requirements.
 The goal is to prepare students for college by submitting timely scholarships applications, college applications and resumes.
-Horizon offers Cosmetology I and II where students can graduate as licensed Cosmetologists.
-Also Horizon High has Architectural Drafting and Computer Classes.
-(Contact the counselors at (915) 926-4200 for more information). - ♣ Mountain View High School Information Technology Institute a four-year challenging course of study that prepares students for industry certifications such as A+, Network+, Linux+ and careers at the cutting edge of the Information Technology profession.
+Horizon offers Cosmetology I and II where students can graduate as licensed Cosmetologists. - ♣ The campus also has implemented the full array of protective services courses, which include Firefighter Preparation, law enforcement and disaster response.
+The campus has just added Culinary Arts so that students can gain industry certifications in the service industries.
+(Contact the counselors at (915) 926-4200 for more information). - ♣ Mountain View High School- The campus has a state-of-the-art HIPA facility with the latest equipment used in the industry.
+Mountain View High School also offers a full Health Profession's Academy (HPA), which includes programs in Certified Nursing Assistant, Medical Coding and billing, Pharmacy Technician, Dental Hygienist and Emergency Response.
+The Information Technology Institute is a four-year challenging course of study that prepares students for industry certifications such as A+, Network+, Linux+ and careers at the cutting edge of the Information Technology profession.
 "IT" students have built 200+ computers over the past three years.
-Students wishing to pursue a career in Criminal Justice can also get a jump start with our Criminal Justice program where students can gain the fundamentals of the criminal justice system.
-(Contact the counselors at (915) 926-5000 for more information). - ♣ Clint Early College Academy Early college high school is a bold approach, based on the principle that academic rigor, combined with the opportunity to save time and money, is a powerful motivator for students to work hard and meet serious intellectual challenges.
-Clint ISD Early College Academy (CECA) will offer a blend of high school and college in a rigorous yet supportive program, compressing the time it takes to complete a high school diploma and the first two years of college.
+Students wishing to pursue a career in Criminal Justice can also get a jump-start with our Criminal Justice program where students can gain the fundamentals of the criminal justice system.
+(Contact the counselors at (915) 926-5000 for more information). - ↓ Clint Early College Academy Early college high school is a bold approach, based on the principle that academic rigor, combined with the opportunity to save time and money, is a powerful motivator for students to work hard and meet serious intellectual challenges.
+Clint ISD Early College Academy (CECA) offers a blend of high school and college in a rigorous yet supportive program, compressing the time it takes to complete a high school diploma and the first two years of college.

 It is the mission of CECA for its students to graduate with distinguished achievement while simultaneously earning an Associate's of Arts degree from El Paso Community College.
+CECA is one of the few campuses in the nation which allows students to participate and graduate with a strong background in computers sciences through the Microsoft TEAL program.